 In accordance with our Health & Safety Guidelines for the Management of Contractors we require copies from you of the following documents;

 - Copy of Risk Assessment relevant to University of Surrey

 - Copy of Method Statement relevant to University of Surrey

 To ensure that all contractors are aware of the University of Surrey site regulations all contractors working on site are required to attend an initial contractor induction training session followed by an annual refresher.

-Please consult our Health & Safety Instructions and Guidance for Contractors (PDF).
+Please consult our Health and Safety Instructions and Guidance for Contractors (PDF).

 Immediately upon arrival at the University contractors must report to the Estates and Facilities Reception (PDF) (open Monday to Friday 8am to 5pm).
 Contractors will be required to ‘sign-in’ and will be issued with a temporary identity card (Contractor Pass).
 Passes must be worn or clearly displayed at all times; failure to do so may result in access to some areas being denied.
 Lost passes can be replaced at Reception.
 If arrangements have been made for you to attend site outside of office hours contractors must report to the Security Office (PDF).

 In order to be granted access to work on site the person requesting your visit (E&FM project managers, engineers, etc) must log your visit with Reception on the contractor diary, if you have not been logged on the diary you will need to know why you have been requested to attend site and who from the university requested it, please ensure you have been advised of this before arrival.
 All visits to site should be prearranged and usually with three days' notice.